Hatha Yoga 101 – History + 10 Benefits Of Hatha Yoga & 5 Popular Poses

 A traditional Hatha yoga class will appear significantly different from other styles regarding sequencing, pacing, and teaching style.
 However, you'll notice that many styles share many of the same poses, such as the warrior poses, downward-facing dog, mountain pose, etc. Moreover, conscious breath control is a component of all yoga styles.

-So let's recap, what is the Hatha yoga definition?
-Hatha yoga is a classical yoga system that combines physical techniques (postures) and breathing techniques.
+So let's recap, Hatha yoga is a classical yoga system that combines physical techniques (postures) and breathing techniques.
 Hatha focuses primarily on purifying and uniting the body and mind, leading to the many incredible benefits that keep us returning to our mats.

 If you want to learn yoga, Hatha is undoubtedly the best style to start with.
 Even if you later move on to other types, Hatha creates the foundation of your yoga journey and gives a glimpse of what traditional yoga practice is.